davidcalikes/Marvelous-Matching/docs/README.md

 * The Pupils enjoyed Marvelous Matching.
 * One of the pupils tried to swipe the images instead of tapping.
 * The Pupils enjoyed using the application on the interactive whiteboard.
-* The application was of inclusive and of great benefit to two children in particular who cannot swipe the whiteboard due to their physical disabilities.
+* The application was inclusive and of great benefit to two children in particular who cannot swipe the whiteboard due to their physical disabilities.
 * <img src="./readme_images/declans.png">
 * The Start Game Modal was confusing.
 Both pupils and support staff tried to push the rules images to start the game.
 * The Pupils mostly enjoyed the animals game and loved the audio elements.